bplmaps/lmec-main-site/content/about/press-releases/new-exhibition-building-blocks-boston-stories-from-urban-atlases-opens-at-leventhal-map-education-center-january-13-2023-1.md

   Center’s urban atlas collection. '

 ---
+<a class="btn btn-primary btn-primary-outline mb-3" href="https://s3.us-east-2.wasabisys.com/lmec-public-files/press-releases/2022-12-13_BuildingBlocks_PressRelease2022.pdf">View this release as a PDF</a>

 ### A new exhibition at the Leventhal Map & Education Center explores an extraordinary moment in the urban transformation of Boston through the lens of the Center’s urban atlas collection.

 ##### In-person show opens January 13 in the Leventhal Center gallery at the Boston Public Library with accompanying digital exhibition available soon.